 Connections made within a Relationship.

-When working with a couple (or a family) in a systemic model of therapy, we as therapists work with the knowledge that each member of the family is connected with everyone else in the family “system”.
-Thus, Person A‘s behaviour effects Person B. In turn, Person B‘s response to the A‘s effect can go on to effect others in the system (and effect Person A too).
-This is known as a circular effect and is distinct from a linear or a casual effect.
+When working with a couple (or a family) in a systemic model of therapy, systemic therapists operate with the hypothesis that each member of the family is connected with everyone else in the relationship “system”.
+Thus, Person A‘s behaviour affects Person B. In turn, Person B‘s response to the A‘s affect can go on to affect others in the system (and even affect Person A back in return).
+This is known as a Circular Effect and is distinct from a linear or a casual effect.

 Example of a Couple System.

-- A misunderstands “y” and thinks he’s just experienced behaviour x.
-He goes into his x-response mode which is behaviour w.
+- “A” misunderstands “y” and thinks he has just experienced behaviour “x”.
+He already has a response for “x”, which is behaviour “w”.

-- A is aghast at behaviour v and gets out the old response u.
+- A is now aghast at behaviour “v” and gets out the old response “u”.

-The systemic couple counsellor helps the couple to learn about their behaviour/response cycle, to hypothesise out what the system is meant to do, support the couple figuring out where the system needs perturbing/altering, and to learn to watch out for repeating patterns that they can choose to correct in situ, etc…
+The systemic couple counsellor perturbs (or “unbalances”) the behaviour to help the couple learn about their response cycles, to inquire about what the system is meant to be achieving, to support the couple figuring out where the system could be altered, and to learn to watch out for triggers that they can choose to alter in situ, etc…